JasxnNg/Systems-Game/DEVLOG.md

 2024-01-11 10:16 PM No Semaphores
-Realized that semaphores would be useless here because we would not be using the same machine ~20 minutes
+Realized that semaphores would be useless here because we would not be using the same machine ~20 minutes Worked on a way to add storing data to the project; storing wins after every single iteration! ~40 minutes
 ```